Microsoft : Hype Strategy for HoloLens Is to Avoid It | MarketScreener

 One of Microsoft's biggest deals came last fall when it secured a $479 million contract to supply the U.S. Army with augmented-reality system prototypes.
 A group of Microsoft employees Friday circulated a letter demanding the company cancel the contract, saying they didn't intend to develop what they said were weapons.
 Microsoft defended its work with the U.S. military, as it has before, and said it would remain engaged on ethical and policy issues relating to artificial intelligence and the military.

-At Mobile World Congress, Mr. Nadella is showing HoloLens 2, which is lighter and more comfortable to wear than the first version, and gives users more than twice the field of view on which holograms can be seen, the company said.
+Mr. Nadella introduced HoloLens 2, which is lighter and more comfortable to wear than the first version, and gives users more than twice the field of view on which holograms can be seen, the company said.

 "I'm just not hearing that people desperately need another way to be entertained right now," said Lorraine Bardeen, general manager of engineering for Microsoft's augmented-reality applications.
 "We're not investing in hype."